 Students exhibiting behavior in class or online that conflicts with the Civil Discourse Expectations of the Eagleton Institute of Politics or with relevant sections of the University Student Code of Conduct may be removed from a class, given a failing grade for the course and/or terminated from the Darien Civic Engagement.

 Applications for the fall class of the Darien Civic Engagement Project have closed.
-Check back in mid-October for information on the spring course.

 For more information about the program, please contact Sophia Alexis at Sophia.firstname.lastname@example.org.

 A special thank you to: